 Are you looking for a way to invest in real estate without all of the hassles of becoming a landlord?
 Then REIT investing might be just what you’re looking for.
-But what the f**k is REIT investing?
+But what is REIT investing?

 Real estate can be an important addition to your investment portfolio, but it seems out of reach for many of us.
 We don’t even live in our own house, we rent.
 So how are we going to ever own real estate?
 There is a way!

 A REIT or Real Estate Investment Trust is a company that owns, manages or bankrolls income-producing real estate.
 The rent generated from the properties is distributed to shareholders in the form of dividends.

-REIT is similar to a mutual fund and trade on the major market exchanges.
+REITs are similar to mutual funds and trade on the major market exchanges.
 It allows individual investors to pool their money and own real estate that they wouldn’t be able to afford on their own.

 To qualify as a REIT, a company has to adhere to specific guidelines put in place by Congress.
 These guidelines include: